twrzes/scrnaseq_ei/README.md

 **Important information: Don't forget to change the names of the output files**.

 #### TASK:
-Open the colData and rowData files either in text editor or in Excel.
-What information do you have in each of these files?
+Open the colData and rowData files either in text editor (e.g. Notepad) or in Excel.
+What types of information do you have in each of these files?

 ### 4.10.
 Interactive visualisation
 To quickly and easily explore the `SC3` solutions using an interactive Shiny application (opens in your default system Internet browser) use the following method: